 Many consumers in California get buried in debt because of a loss of income, medical issues, or divorce.
 Especially since COVID-19 plagued our country, many consumers who could pay their bills before COVID-19 now have a financial hardship and can’t afford it today.

 - Not enough income

-All three of these financial hardships qualify as legitimate financial hardship.
+All of these financial hardships qualify as legitimate financial hardship.
 These financial hardships are not your fault.